Master 7 English Idioms with Examples and Practical Exercises for Language Learners - Set 6

 2. Remember to do the task __________ and follow the instructions exactly.

-3. He was __________.stealing from the store.
+3. He was __________ stealing from the store.

-4. __________.and don’t give up, even when things get tough.
+4. __________ and don’t give up, even when things get tough.

-5. After receiving the award, she felt on __________..
+5. After receiving the award, she felt on __________.

 6. __________.and relax during your vacation.

-7. Tim__________.with your friends.
+7. Tim__________ with your friends.

-Give an Example with Idiom Use
+Provide an Idiom Use

 Give an example when you would say the following: